Utshaw/JAVA/OOP.md

 - Can't be used to create objects
 - Must be extended by other classes to use them
 - Abstract method can only exist in an abstract class, it doesn't have body as the body will be provided by the subclass
+### Interface
+- can have methods, variables
+- methods are allowed only without body, body is provided by the class that implements it

 ## Polymorphism (Many Form)